Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ## Conclusion

-Get the code at [GitHub] and poke around to understand what is happening.
-The [push.js](https://github.com/Lorti/web-push-notifications/blob/master/src/push.js) module is written in an events format so you might want to use it right away in your application with a few modifications.
+Get the code at [GitHub] and poke around to understand what's happening.
+The code is production-ready, if you add the missing parts that depend on your stack.
+The [push.js](https://github.com/Lorti/web-push-notifications/blob/master/src/push.js) module is written using events so you can plug it right into in your application with a few modifications.
 If you do so please mention me, leave a star on GitHub or tell your followers.

 ![](/images/web-push-notifications.png)

-If you want to dive deeper into push notifications read the [Web Fundamentals](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) section on web push notifications by Joseph Medley.
+If you want to dive deeper into push notifications, read the [Web Fundamentals](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) section on web push notifications by Joseph Medley.
 The [Slides] for my talk at Stahlstadt.js on March 27, 2017 are also online.